János Barlabássy: Ecclesiastical career

 Beside his rank of canon at the cathedral chapter of Transylvania, Barlabássy was elevated into the church offices of archdeacon of Szentkirály and Gombás (present-day Sâncrai and Gâmbaș, respectively) by 19 September 1518, when bought portions and a mill at Csombord (Ciumbrud).
+Barlabássy served as archdeacon–canon of Gyulafehérvár from 1504 to 1534.
 Together with his family, Barlabássy was a long-time partisan of Voivode John Zápolya, who governed Transylvania since 1510.
+The voivode instructed János and his brother Mihály in December 1512 to hand over the paternal property belonging to their step-mother Magdolna Erdélyi (their father's widow) and her children.
 Following the Battle of Mohács, when the Ottoman Empire crushed the Hungarian royal army and King Louis II was killed, Barlabássy attended that diet in Székesfehérvár, which had proclaimed Zápolya as King of Hungary on 10 November 1526.
 A month later, Zápolya's rival Ferdinand of Habsburg was also elected king by another diet summoned in Pressburg (Bratislava).

 Following the death of Giovanni Bonzagno, King John Zápolya and his spouse, Queen Isabella Jagiellon appointed János Barlabássy as Bishop of Csanád in 1537.
 The diocese laid in the frontier zone between Zápolya's realm (in historiography, also known as the Eastern Hungarian Kingdom) and the Ottoman Empire.
 Barlabássy was a protegee of Bishop George Martinuzzi, King John Zápolya's most powerful advisor.
 Martinuzzi reserved for himself the administration and finances (taxes) of the diocese because of the military situation, overshadowing Barlabássy's episcopate (as a result, earlier historiographical works considered mistakenly that Martinuzzi, who served as Bishop of Várad, was also Bishop of Csanád during that time).
 Pope Paul III confirmed Barlabássy's appointment on 30 May 1539.
 Having regard to Barlabássy's "merits and virtues", the pope sent the deed of approval with papal legate and chamberlain Hieronymus Rorarius on 29 June 1539.
 Pope Paul also instructed Cardinal Girolamo Aleandro to explain the reason for the confirmations of Barlabássy and other pro-John bishops to Ferdinand, who resented the decision of the Roman Curia.
 As an atonement, Pope Paul III decided to spend procuratio (appointment fee) on maintaining the southern military frontier castle system along the border with the Ottoman Empire.